 Faculty members at Arkansas Tech University are expected to be effective teachers, scholars in their disciplines, and to provide meaningful service to the university and community.
 Overarching expectations of all faculty include professionalism and collegiality in teaching, scholarship, and service.
 Collegiality is not a separate criterion upon which any faculty member is assessed, but is assumed to be an integral aspect of the faculty member's professional life.
 The absence of collegiality in all aspects of a faculty member's professional life is considered to be a deficiency.
 Collegiality among associates involves appreciation of and respect for differences in expertise, ideas, and background, as well as cooperation and collaboration in achieving department, college, and university goals.
-The concept of collegiality and agreeableness, while collegiality is a positive and productive association with colleagues.
+The concept of collegiality, however, should be distinguished from congeniality; to be congenial is parallel with sociability and agreeableness, while collegiality is a positive and productive association with colleagues.
 A faculty member need not be congenial to be collegial.